james-t-larson/neutral-times-api/README.md

   {
     "id": 1,
-    "title": "Breaking News: Ruby on Rails Rocks!", "summary": "A detailed story about how Ruby on Rails is a powerful web development framework.", "published_at": "2024-10-12T20:36:26.097Z",
+    "title": "Breaking News: Ruby on Rails Rocks!", "summary": "A detailed article about how Ruby on Rails is a powerful web development framework.", "published_at": "2024-10-12T20:36:26.097Z",
     "content": [
       {